Kayala47/independent-study-2020/fa21/2021-10-08/report.md

 The intent is to submit a pull request once those have been checked off and add docstrings for each function, both helping me understand it and still accomplishing some work by commenting our code.

+I've submitted the initial pull request, although not all functions are tagged.
+Most of the ones that need documentation are because I don't fully understand what's going on, so might be good to talk about those.

 ## Issues/Problems